Fluntium/fluntium-public-feedback/README.md

 # fluntium-public-feedback
-Repository for issue, feedback, feature requests - by help of issues
+Repository for issues or bugs, feedback, feature requests - by help of issues